2007 Major League Baseball postseason: (1) Arizona Diamondbacks vs. (3) Chicago Cubs

-The Diamondbacks swept the Cubs to return to the NLCS for the first time since 2001.
+The Diamondbacks swept the Cubs to return to the NLCS for the second time in six years.

 Brandon Webb pitched seven solid innings as the Diamondbacks took Game 1.
 In Game 2, the Cubs took a 2-0 lead in the top of the second thanks to an RBI single from Matt Murton and a home run from Geovany Soto, but the Diamondbacks took the lead for good off a three-run homer by Chris Young and won 8-4 to take a 2–0 series lead headed to Chicago.
 Liván Hernández pitched six solid innings and the Diamondbacks bullpen kept the Cubs' offense at bay in Game 3 as Arizona won 5–1 to return to the NLCS.